chapmanu/smc-style-guide/README.md

-# smc-style-guide
+# SMC Style guide

-A guide for styling and design best practices promoted by the Strategic Marketing and Communications department.
+A guide for styling and design best practices embraced by the Strategic Marketing and Communications department.